Rodney Letterman’s Strange disappearance and death in Devil’s Den

 What is the Butterfield Hiking Trail

-The Butterfield Hiking Trail is a 14.6 mile (24km) moderately trafficked loop trail located near West Fork, Arkansas that features a lake and is rated as difficult.
-The terrain is pretty rough, with lots of uphills and loose rocks with downed trees covering the trail and overgrown vegetation.
+The Butterfield Hiking Trail is a 14.6-mile (24km) moderately trafficked loop trail located near West Fork, Arkansas.
+It features a lake and is rated as difficult.
+The terrain is pretty rough, with lots of uphills and loose rocks, downed trees covering the trail, and overgrown vegetation.

 It begins and ends in Devil's Den State Park and passes through Ozark National Forest in Washington and Crawford County before returning to the park.
 Butterfield Hiking Trail is named for the Butterfield Stage Line that passed through Arkansas, a stagecoach route in the United States that operated from 1857 to 1861.
 It was a route for the United States mail from two eastern termini, Memphis, Tennessee, and St. Louis, Missouri, meeting at Fort Smith, Arkansas, and continuing through Indian Territory, New Mexico, and Arizona, ending in San Francisco, California.